daveortiza/django-bank/README.md

 # django-bank
 This project demonstrates simple solution based on online banking theme.
-Application provides secure form to manage operations over and between credit cards.
+Application provides secure form to manage operations over and between user's credit cards.
+To get a transaction page (detail view) need to click by card.
-Included Redis storage for client cards.
+Includes Redis storage for storing in memory list of cards.
 Also included Adminer (docker container) for manage database.
+Available by http://app.local:8080/adminer

 Please visit <a href="https://bank.alexdevel.pro">https://bank.alexdevel.pro</a> (production version)